 - physical relaxation

-- eating healthily
+- eating healthfully

 - getting regular exercise

-- avoiding alcohol
+- avoiding alcohol and recreational drugs

-Other people can often help to find ways to deal with stress.
+Other people can often help find ways to deal with stress.
 Professional counselors can teach new skills for managing anxiety.

 Deep abdominal breathing

-Another strategy is to become aware of “negative self-talk” and replace it with “coping self-talk.”
+Another strategy is to become aware of negative self-talk and replace it with coping self-talk.

 - counting to 10 slowly

-- learn what triggers the anxiety
+- learning what triggers anxiety